rahul2393/terraform-provider-google/website/docs/r/spanner_database.html.markdown

   (Optional)
   Encryption configuration for the database
   Structure is [documented below](#nested_encryption_config).

+* `database_dialect` -
+  (Optional)
+  The dialect of the Cloud Spanner Database.
+  If it is not provided, "DATABASE_DIALECT_UNSPECIFIED" will be used, which will create a Google Standard SQL database.
+  Note: Databases that are created with POSTGRESQL dialect do not support extra DDL statements in the `CreateDatabase` call.
+We must therefore re-apply terraform with ddl on the same database after creation.
+  Possible values are `DATABASE_DIALECT_UNSPECIFIED`, `GOOGLE_STANDARD_SQL`, and `POSTGRESQL`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.